maryash/maryash.github.io/160/syllabus.md

 Please check this page regularly for announcements, updates, lecture notes and schedule.
 All course materials will be gradually posted here.

 **COURSE FINAL GRADE COMPOSITION**
-7 points each for the four tests out of five - the lowest score is dropped, 30 points for the midterm, 35 points the final exam, and 1 point per each of the 19 homeworks.
-This adds up to 112 points, 12 of which will be considered as bonus points.
+6 points each for the four tests out of five - the lowest score is dropped, 27 points for the midterm, 40 points the final exam, and 15 for the homeworks.
+This adds up to 110 points, 10 of which will be considered as bonus points.

 **QUESTIONS**
 Ask as many as you need during lecture -- you will be doing a service to everyone:  if you have a question, it is likely that other students have the same question, but hesitate to ask it.